A lot has changed in the world of search engine optimization.

 With so many SEO techniques, it’s become almost impossible to determine which ones to stick to and which you can safely ignore.

-You can keep the handy cheat sheet to recall these 10 most Important SEO tips when you need.
+You can keep the handy cheat sheet to recall these 10 most Important SEO tips when you need them most.

 Both B2B and B2C marketers want more search leads, because they carry a 8.5X higher chance of conversion than an outbound lead.

 This article may not be as in-depth as Brian’s.
+Nor will I be answering all of the questions raised above.
 Instead, I want to show you the 10 most important SEO tips that you need to know right now.

 Let’s get started: